The Taxonomy Community is looking for a Mentoring Chair

 3. Directory of Mentors (Will be available in Connect library when we have Mentors)

-Taxonomy Division members who are experienced taxonomists and are willing to volunteer their services as Mentors may list their names and contact information on a page restricted in access to Taxonomy Division members.
+Taxonomy Community members who are experienced taxonomists and are willing to volunteer their services as Mentors may list their names and contact information on a page restricted in access to Taxonomy Community members.

 Mentors should be willing to offer mentoring services in any of the following types of arrangements: